 Diving from Brighton

 So what sort of diving can you expect to do?
 Brighton has an awful lot to offer to suit a wide range of interests.
 There are a number of inshore reefs, all with a wide variety of marine life.
 Over the past few years we have been working with the Sussex Seasearch project to survey and record all the different species of fish, crustacea, echinods, molluscs and the like, together with the habitat details.
 If you’re interested in underwater conservation then take a look at the Seasearch web site.

 Tides off Brighton run at about 1 knot.
 This is fast enough to make for interesting drift dives, but slow enough to be manageable if you want to stop and look at something interesting.

 But what Brighton is really good for is the wrecks.
 The English Channel offers some of the best wreck diving in the world, with hundreds of large shipwrecks in diveable depths.
 Off Brighton alone there are over 50 shipwrecks within 15 miles of the marina entrance.
 Apart from the thrill of diving the wrecks themselves, they also form huge artificial reefs which are havens for a wide variety of marine life.

 Our Expeditions Officer arranges diving trips to some of the best sites in the UK and around the world.
 In previous years we have chartered a live-aboard dive boat from Oban on the West Coast to Firth of Forth on the East coast.
 We had an expedition to Norway and then later in the same year an expedition to Northern France.
 Last year we went to Cuba, and Egypt.
-We have been to Grenada and in the coming year we are planning to dive in Dubrovnik.
+We have been to Grenada and look forward to diving in Dubrovnik.

 The Club holiday is usually arranged some time over the summer months.
 In recent years we have visited Devon, Cornwall, Pembrokeshire, Dorset, the Farne Islands and St Abbs.